Identity Cloud

 }

-As per Section 4.1.1 of the OAuth 2.0 authorization framework, it is required that the authorization server legitimately obtains an authorization decision from the resource owner.
+In accordance with Section 4.1.1 of the OAuth 2.0 authorization framework, the authorization server must obtain an authorization decision from the resource owner.

-Any client using the endpoints to register consent is responsible for ensuring this requirement, Identity Cloud cannot assert that consent was given in these cases.
+Clients using the endpoints to register consent must ensure this requirement is met.
+PingOne Advanced Identity Cloud can’t assert that consent was given in these cases.

 Grant consent using a browser